Polar M600 Review

 If you want OFF the WRIST strapless heart rate monitoring then there isn’t a model up from Polar.
 This is the top of their range for built-in heart rate monitors.
 It would be fair to say that the Garmin Forerunner 235 or the Polar M430 would be the best alternative model for serious RUNNERS, but it does NOT have the flexibility of Android Wear … I’d probably need to know what specific feature you were looking for before making an alternative suggestion.
 If that’s the case, get in touch with me

-Polar M430 (a more technical sports watch with strong running features)
+- Polar M430 runners watch review – a more technical sports watch with strong running features

 Next Model Down